 – Right hander only

-NOTE: Razer Mamba Review unit was provided by Razer.
+NOTE: Razer Mamba Review unit was sponsored by Razer.
+All opinions are 100% mine.
 Photos were taken with Canon EOS 500D.